THeK3nger/yoshix/README.md

 ### Collecting Data

-This is the basic structure for a Youshi experiment.
+This is the basic structure for a Yoshi experiment.

 ```python
 class SmallExample(yoshix.YoshiExperiment):